opf/openproject/help/installation-and-operations/packaged/configuration.md

+---
+sidebar_navigation:
+  title: Initial configuration
+  priority: 100
+---

 # Initial configuration of your packaged installation

-After you have successfully installed the OpenProject package ([see the installation guide](./installation)), you can now perform the initial configuration of OpenProject, using the wizard that ships with the OpenProject package.
+After you have successfully installed the OpenProject package ([see the installation guide](../installation)), you can now perform the initial configuration of OpenProject, using the wizard that ships with the OpenProject package.

 ## Prerequisites